shivapulimamidi/LLM-AIOps/README.md

 ## Introduction

-This is a list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
+This is a list of researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).

 #### Keywords Convention